LiroBenchmark/LiroBenchmark.github.io/datasets/MOROCO.md

 ### Input, Output and Metrics:

+The task is to classify each news article into one of the six classes.
 Given the training and validation sets, the target is to maximize the macro-averaged F1 score on the test set.

 The reported metric is the **Macro-averaged F1 score**.